keyboardturner/WoWMapUprez/README.md

 4. Simply drag-drop to merge the `interface` folder in your WoW folder and replace the currently existing one.
 Below is a gif showing what is done.

 If you're updating to a new version, make sure to approve files being overwritten.
 This process can take some time to complete.
-The process is the same for Classic, just a significant less amount of files.

 ![installation](https://cdn.discordapp.com/attachments/674816552595488778/674845234047221780/2020-02-05_21-01-02.gif)